-Joshua had to remain connected to his Creator and continue receiving instruction every step of the way in order to prevail against the armies of the Canaanites, Hittites, Hivites, Perizzites, Girgashites, Amorites and Jebusites that stood between where Joshua’s army waited and the peace and security that had already been promised.
+Joshua had to remain connected to his Creator and continue receiving instruction every step of the way in order to prevail against the armies of the Canaanites, Hittites, Hivites, Perizzites, Girgashites, Amorites and Jebusites that stood between Joshua’s army and the peace and security that God promised.

 To be a successful warrior, God reminded Joshua, “…be strong and brave!
 Don’t be afraid and don’t panic, for I, the Lord your God, am with you in all you do.”